google-deepmind/materials_discovery/DATASET.md

 Below, we keeps notes about any upgrades made to the dataset as well as approximate timing.

-* (11/29) Initial dataset release
+* (11/29/23) Initial dataset release
-* (12/1) Re-introduce paper filters to remove un-physical energies; add 2 missing columns ('Dimensionality Cheon' and 'Is Train')
+* (12/1/23) Re-introduce paper filters to remove un-physical energies; add 2 missing columns ('Dimensionality Cheon' and 'Is Train')
+* (8/21/24) Adjust threshold to 1meV/atom off the hull significantly increasing the number of released crystals, update to use "require_bound" version of MP corrections, re-relax structure where VASP did not update lattice coordinates, provide convex hull entries from recomputations of MP / OQMD / ..., provided colabs for accessing, fixed file naming in by_id.zip

+## Disclaimer

+Auxiliary data that are not as part of the core GNoME effort (such as e.g. band gaps) are provided as-is, at PBE-level, are work in progress, and may be updated over time.
+Continued efforts to characterize the electronic properties of stable materials may update / correct these values.
+More accurate calculations and processing are a work-in-progress.